 What to Plant with Calibrachoa

-Calibrachoa, commonly known as Million Bells, is a vibrant, cascading flowering plant often used in containers, hanging baskets, and garden borders.
+Commonly known as Million Bells, Calibrachoa is a vibrant, cascading flowering plant often used in containers, hanging baskets, and garden borders.
 To create visually stunning arrangements and promote healthy growth, choosing the right companion plants is essential.
-This guide will explore the best options for what to plant with Calibrachoa.
+This Garden Blog will explore the best options for what to plant with Calibrachoa.

 How to Combine Calibrachoa with Other Plants